ourfalia/flowerfactory/README.md

 ### Code

 - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library was used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-- [Django==3.2](https://docs.djangoproject.com/en/4.2/releases/3.2/): Django Library was used throughout the project to make use of the buildin classes.
+- [Django 3.2](https://docs.djangoproject.com/en/4.2/releases/3.2/): Django Library was used throughout the project to make use of the buildin classes.

 ### Content

 - The main structure of this project is based on boutique_ado_v1 project by Code Institute (<https://github.com/Code-Institute-Solutions/boutique_ado_v1>).
 However, it was amended to meet the goal of the new project in addition to adding new models and functunalities.

 - The structure of the README.md was found [here](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md)
+- The footer was taking from [here](https://mdbootstrap.com/docs/standard/navigation/footer/examples-and-customization/) and amended slightly to fit this project.

 ### Media